mevasaroj/CLOUD/Python/003_python_indentation.md

     print("Five is greater than two!") # Indented 4 spaces
     if True:
         print("Nested block")        # Indented 8 spaces
-print("Outside the if statement")     # No indentation
+print("Outside the if statement")     # No indentation - Outside Block
 ```

 - Output